-L. Early Career/Career Change (MBA, JD/MBA, BA/MBA) Tuition and Fees
+I. Early Career/Career Change (MBA, JD/MBA, BA/MBA, MSDS/MBA) Tuition and Fees

 - a.
-Atkinson School tuition for MBA students enrolled in 9 to 19 credits per semester is \$22,450 for fall semester 2021 and \$22,450 for spring semester 2022, for a total of \$44,900 for the academic year. - b.
-Tuition for summer semester 2022 is charged on a per credit basis of \$1,871 per credit. - c.
-Variations to the standard tuition amounts include - All students enrolled in more than 19 credits of course work for fall or spring semester 2021-22 will be charged an additional tuition rate of \$1,871 for each credit above the 19-credit flat rate limit. - ii.
-Tuition for students enrolled in less than 9 credits for fall or spring semester 2021-22 will be charged on a per credit basis of \$1,871 per credit for the 2021-22 academic year. - iii.
+Atkinson School tuition for MBA students enrolled in 9 to 19 credits per semester wass \$23,415 for fall semester 2022 and \$23,415 for spring semester 2023, for a total of \$46,830 for the academic year.
+Tuition for AY22/23 will be available in November 2022. - b.
+Tuition for summer semester 2022 was charged on a per credit basis of \$1,871 per credit.
+Tuition for AY22/23 will be available in November 2022. - c.
+Variations to the standard tuition amounts include: - i.
+All students enrolled in more than 19 credits of course work for fall or spring semester 2022-23 were charged an additional tuition rate of \$1,871 for each credit above the 19-credit flat rate limit.
+Tuition for AY22/23 will be available in November 2022.

+- ii.
+Tuition for students enrolled in less than 9 credits for fall or spring semester 2022-23 were charged on a per credit basis of \$1,871 per credit for the 2022-23 academic year.
+Tuition for AY22/23 will be available in November 2022. - iii.
 No tuition is charged for the course "GSM 7251 Internships for Management I" (3 credits) when taken during the summer semester by a student who is completing their first AGSM three credit internship experience.
 The maximum number of free credits from summer internship experiences through the course GSM 7251 is three. - iv.
 No tuition is charged for the one credit course ""GSM7261G Global Study and International Experience."
 The course includes other expenses paid by the student (such as travel, airfare etc.), but tuition is not charged for the course. - v.
 MBA/JD students pay the Atkinson School tuition rate for their one year of full-time enrollment in the MBA program.
 MBA/JD students pay the tuition rate of the College of Law for the other three years of the four-year program. - vi.
-Exchange students from Copenhagen Business School, Strasbourg Business School, Peking University or KEDGE School of Management pay tuition to their home school and not to Willamette University. - vii.
+MBA/MDS students pay the Atkinson School tuition rate for their one year of full-time enrollment in the MBA program.
+MBA/MSDS students pay the tuition rate for the Data Science program for their second year of study. - vii.
+Exchange students from Copenhagen Business School, Strasbourg Business School, Peking University or KEDGE School of Management pay tuition to their home school and not to Willamette University. - viii.
 Willamette MBA alumni, graduate of the Willamette MBA may take Atkinson School MBA elective courses free of charge through the Willamette MBA for Life program. - d.
 Fees - i.
 Mandatory Student Fee: MBA students registered for 9 or more credits of course work pay a mandatory student fee of \$195 per semester.
 Students registered for less than 9 credits of course work, pay a mandatory student fee of \$185 per semester. - ii.
 Graduation Fee: Graduating MBA students will be billed a \$75 graduation fee on their final semester billing.
 If the student decides not to participate in the commencement/hooding ceremonies, the amount will be refunded after commencement